goldentraveler/goldentraveler/README.md

 .✦ ݁˖ ⸝⸝ I'm a minor (16) ‎𖹭 please keep interactions respectful >⩊< ‎ꫂ᭪݁
 .✦ ݁˖ ⸝⸝ My pronouns are she/her
 </div>

+<h2>✦ DNI</h2>

+People I prefer not to interact with:

+• disrespectful / rude behavior
+• hate towards people or communities
+• unnecessary drama & negativity
+• people who ignore boundaries
+The full DNI list is available on my Strawpage .𖥔 ݁ ˖  ૮ ‌֖ ‌ ᩧ֢ ᩧ‌ ᩧ֥‌ 𑇖

+⸝⸝ Please check it before interacting with me.